TimAndreJacobsen/StarCraft-2-AI/README.md

-# Starcraft 2 ai with deep learning
+# Starcraft 2 AI learning

-Protoss ai.
-Makes decisions on attacking units.
-Decisions will be fed through a learning model to see if the AI can improve its play and learn.
+Basic bot to generate training data for a convolutional neural network.
+Picks 1 out of 4 avaliable decisions for it's attacking units and stores it's choice in an array.
+Data is fed through 5 layers including I/O.

+Goal: See if there's an improvement in the win rate of a AI with a trained neural network.

 ## Getting Started